TheHumanistX/WBCNFTMarketplace/.history/src/FunctionalOverview_20230808130709.md

 - In the `return()` method, we pass the `ownedNFTs` array to the [`OwnedNFTs`](#OwnedNFTs) component which will then handle the display of any nfts from the current specified collection that the user holds which they are free to auction off.
 - When an auction creation is submitted, it is handled through the `handleCreateAuction` function in this Page.
   - We run our checks.
-  - We try for our nft transfer `approval` to create an auction for the specific NFT.
+  - We try for our transfer `approval` to create an auction for the specific NFT.
   - We then, assuming succesful `approval`, call the [`createNewAuction`](#createNewAuction) utility function to handle the creation of a new auction.
 - The [`AuctionSalesManagementButton`](#AuctionSalesManagementButton) component is implemented to display the button for the user to manage any active sales or expired/won auctions, if they exist.
 If they do not exist, the button is not displayed.
 - The [`AlertModal`](#alert-modal) component is implemented to display certain errors when necessary in a more presentable manner than the typical red screen error in the browser.